We Started our Cybersecurity Internship Program

-My goals, related to my internship, were to: 1) code every day and 2) own a project, and Infocyte offered both!
+My goals, related to my internship, were: 1) code every day and 2) own a project, and Infocyte offered both!
 As an officer, my role was more on the admin and leadership side of software development, and I wanted to sharpen my skills for the transition away from military service.
 I also wanted to be able to show that I developed and delivered software in the commercial space—specifically in the cybersecurity industry.

 Why was your experience at Infocyte valuable?

 While interning with Infocyte, I developed an integration for their threat hunting and incident response platform—specifically our ForeScout CounterACT integration.
 ForeScout is a publicly traded company, so being involved with the development of this integration was a huge plus.
 Not to mention, during interviews I got to say, “I helped develop an integration between a multi-billion dollar company and the startup for which I’m working.”